 What is the EU Settlement Scheme?

 The EU settlement scheme (EUSS) is a new scheme which aims to secure the status, and to document, everyone who is in the UK under EU rights after the UK leaves the EU.
 The requirements to make an application under the EUSS are contained in Appendix EU to the Immigration Rules.
-The full scheme opened on 30 March 2019 and will be open until June 2021.
+The full scheme opened on 30 March 2019.

 The EUSS can result in a grant of indefinite leave to remain under the EUSS (settled status) or limited leave to remain under the EUSS (pre-settled status).
 It is preferable to have settled status, which will only be given if 5 years’ residence in UK can be evidenced, because this is a more secure form of status and probably safeguards a person’s access to benefits.

 The EUSS is a simplified scheme and it will generally be much easier to get residence rights under it than under the EEA Regs.
 The EUSS also provides an opportunity to get settled status/permanence for those

 - whose parents have never exercised Treaty Rights